peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/monitoring-and-audit/cloudwatch.md

 ### Alarms are used to trigger notifications for any metric
 - Alarms can go to Auto Scaling, EC2 Actions, SNS notifications
-- Various options (sampling, %, max, min, etc...)
+- Various options (sampling, %, max, min, sum, etc...)
 - Alarm States:
     - OK
     - INSUFFICIENT_DATA